Sickness benefit in general

 Kurzarbeitergeld*

-These fields are automatically populated with data in the employee and company profiles.
+These fields are automatically filled in based on the data in the employee and company profile.

 Incorrect information cannot be adjusted directly in the template.
 To correct the employee data, adjust the relevant attributes in the employee profile.
 You can edit the company master data in the settings.